 4 Wet clothing should be shed, where practicable, before entering the building.
 In any event it must not be taken anywhere other than the changing rooms via the north-west door.
 Damp or dirty sailing clothes must not be worn beyond the galley counter.

-5 Changing Rooms are not to be used as dumping grounds or for storage of sailing impedimenta such as wet suits, socks, dirty or clean towels, rudders, river mud.
+5 Changing rooms are not to be used as dumping grounds or for storage of sailing impedimenta such as wet suits, socks, dirty or clean towels or rudders.
 Any such items will be removed, placed into lost property and or sold for club funds.
 Sailing equipment including sails should not be washed in the club showers.

-8 The last member to leave the Clubhouse, even if there is reason to believe that others may return later, must ensure that: the safes in the OOD office are locked, all lights and electrical appliances are off, all windows are closed and secured all doors, including outbuildings & containers, are locked.
+8 The last member to leave the clubhouse, even if there is reason to believe that others may return later, must ensure that the safes in the OOD office are locked, all lights and electrical appliances are off, all windows are closed and secured and all doors, including outbuildings and containers, are locked.

 The Dinghy Park